-Thursday 22 March 2018 marked the Grand Final of the TMT Predictions Schools Challenge, an initiative created to ‘plug the skills gap’ for our clients who report challenges in engaging young people with the skills and interest to pursue careers in the Technology, Media or Telecommunications (TMT) sectors.
+The annual TMT Predictions Schools Challenge is an initiative created to ‘plug the skills gap’ for our clients who report challenges in engaging young people with the skills and interest to pursue careers in the Technology, Media or Telecommunications (TMT) sectors.

-Three Deloitte Access finalist schools were faced with an Augmented Reality (AR) challenge, set off the back of our TMT Predictions.
-The participating schools had to respond to a brief to create an innovative idea in either the retail, gaming or education sector and had to go head-to-head to pitch their ideas to a panel of judges from Deloitte, Blippar, Vodafone IoT and Amazon Web Services.
-During the Grand Final, students also got to meet ten innovative tech companies demo exciting products in our marketplace.
+This year, eight Deloitte Access schools were faced with one of four challenges related to Smart Speakers, set off the back of our TMT Predictions.
+The participating schools had to respond to a brief to create an innovative idea in either the retail, gaming, education or hospitality sector, before going head-to-head to pitch their ideas to a panel of judges.

 And the winner is...

-After the winning school was announced at the Deloitte auditorium, all the finalist schools went with their teachers and coaches on a surprise trip to the London Eye.
+After the winning school was announced in the Deloitte Auditorium, the three finalist schools went with their teachers and coaches on a surprise trip to The View from The Shard.

 All of the schools involved in the challenge are part of the Deloitte Access programme, in collaboration with Teach First.
-Teams of students from across the UK worked with 2-3 Deloitte coaches in response to three briefs linked to the TMT Predictions report.
-In February, six schools presented at the Semi-Finals to a specialised group of judges, both internal and external to Deloitte.
-Three of these schools then qualified for the Grand Final and went head-to-head once more at the Grand Final to battle for a spot as the overall winner of the challenge.
+Teams of students from across the UK worked with 2-3 Deloitte coaches in response to a brief linked to the 2019 TMT Predictions report.
+In February 2019, eight schools presented at the Semi-Finals to a specialised group of internal judges.
+Three of these schools then qualified for the Grand Final and went head-to-head once more to battle for a spot as the overall winner of the challenge.

 Get in touch